wuzhongdehua/sequelize-temporalize/README.md

   */
   modelSuffix: 'History',
   /*
-  By default sequelize-temporal will create the history table without associations.
+  By default sequelize-temporalize will create the history table without associations.
   However, setting this flag to true, you can keep association between the history table and the table with the latest value (origin).

   NOTE: THIS DOES NOT WORK IF YOU ARE USING A SEPARATE DB FOR THE HISTORICAL TABLES.
 IN THAT CASE, KEEP THE VALUE TO FALSE OR YOU WILL GET AN ERROR.